 Sewer rodding versus hydro jetting, which drain cleaning service is better?

 The truth is that there is no right or wrong answer to this question.
-The correct drain cleaning service for your home depends on the drainage problem you are dealing with and whether you are cleaning the entire sewer line or just a section.
+The correct drain cleaning service for your home or business depends on the drainage problem you are dealing with and whether you are cleaning the entire sewer line or just a section.